FEniCS/dolfinx/demo/pde/stokes-taylor_hood/python/documentation.rst

 Stokes problem with Taylor-Hood elements
 ========================================
-This demo is implemented in a single Python file, :download:`demo_stokes-taylorhood.py`, which contains both the variational forms and the solver.
+This demo is implemented in a single Python file, :download:`demo_stokes-taylorhood.py`, which contains both the variational form and the solver.

 .. include:: ../common.txt